Dulcitius (play)

-Dulcitius is a Latin comedy written by Hrosvitha of Gandersheim, a member of the female Abbey of Gandersheim in Lower Saxony.
+Passio sanctarum virginum Agapis Chioniae et Hirenae (The Passion of the Holy Virgins Agape, Chionia, and Irena), more commonly known as Dulcitius, is a Latin comedy written by Hrosvitha of Gandersheim, a member of the female Abbey of Gandersheim in Lower Saxony.
 Written between 935–973, Dulcitius is widely believed to be her most comic work.
 The play treats the figure of Dulcitius, governor of Thessalonica, as a subject for a comedy in the style of Terence.
 Although the play is dark, with a plot that depicts the imprisonment and martyrdom of the three sisters, Agape, Chionia, and Irena, nevertheless its content is presumably deemed less grave because of the reward awaiting the Christian sufferers.

 Plot

 The Roman Emperor Diocletian wants members of his imperial court to marry three virgin sisters: Agape, Chionia, and Irena.
 He insists the sisters renounce their Christian faith and worship the Roman gods.
 When they refuse, the emperor orders them imprisoned and examined by Governor Dulcitius.
 Dulcitius sees how beautiful the sisters are and tells his soldiers to lock them in the kitchen so he "can visit them oftener".

 That night Dulcitius embraces the pots and pans in the dark kitchen, thinking they are the women.
 He leaves covered in soot, and the soldiers think he is possessed.
 Not realizing he is covered in soot, Dulcitius goes to the palace to tell the imperial court he has been insulted.
 He is beaten and denied admittance to the palace because the ushers do not recognize him.
 In retaliation for his embarrassment, he commands that Agape, Chionia, and Irena be stripped in public.
 However, the soldiers are unable to remove the robes from the women's bodies.

 Since Dulcitius is sleeping, the soldiers tell Diocletian what has happened.
 The enraged emperor orders Count Sisinnius to punish the sisters.
 Sisinnius believes that the younger Irena will change her views if she is no longer influenced by her older sisters.
 He orders Agape and Chionia burned alive when they refuse to sacrifice to the Roman gods.
 Their spirits leave their bodies, but their bodies and clothes miraculously are not burned.

 Sisinnius threatens Irena with execution, but she refuses to renounce her faith.
 He orders the soldiers to take her to a brothel, but they quickly return and tell Sisinnius that Irena has escaped.
 Two men came to them and said Sisinnius wanted her taken to the top of a mountain.
 Sisinnius and the soldiers go to the mountain, but are unable to go up.
 As Irena stands at the top, Sisinnius orders one of the soldiers to shoot her with an arrow.
 She dies looking forward to heaven.